jiachenchen322/swdpwr_r_manual/README.md

 ## 8. Citation
-If you use our ONDSA R package in your research, please cite our related publication/software (https://doi.org/10.1016/j.cmpb.2021.106522).
+If you use our swdpwr software in your research, please cite our related publication/software (https://doi.org/10.1016/j.cmpb.2021.106522).
 Chen, J., Zhou, X., Li, F., & Spiegelman, D. (2022). swdpwr: A SAS macro and an R package for power calculations in stepped wedge cluster randomized trials.
 Computer methods and programs in biomedicine, 213, 106522.

 ## 9. Contact